OriginalTsynn/pokemonapi/readme.md

 -- this path will retrieve a single pokemon types based on its name (must be typed lowercase)

+## /api/types/create/

+-- this path will CREATE a new types entry

 ## /api/types/update/:id

--- this is a PUT path, to UPDATE a single pokemon types based on its express ID
+-- this is a PUT path, to UPDATE a single pokemon types based on its express \_id

 ## /api/types/delete/:id

--- this is a DELETE path, to remove an entire pokemon types entries based on its express ID
+-- this is a DELETE path, to remove an entire pokemon types entries based on its express \_id

 # Stats